 CAA is committed to providing consumers with a fair and responsive system for handling and resolving complaints.
 You have a right to complain and to have your complaint handled efficiently.
 CAA believes that in receiving your complaint, CAA is provided with a valuable opportunity to improve the services CAA delivers to you and maintain your confidence in CAA and CAA's services.

-If at any time you wish to lodge a complaint in respect of the handling, use or disclosure of your personal information by CAA you may notify CAA of your complaint by completing the CAA Complaints Form and submitting it by post to the Privacy Officer, Chiropractors’ Association of Australia, PO Box 255, Parramatta, NSW 2124.
+If at any time you wish to lodge a complaint in respect of the handling, use or disclosure of your personal information by CAA you may notify CAA of your complaint by completing the CAA Online Enquiry form or mailing your written complaint to the privacy officer below.
 CAA will endeavour to investigate and advise you of the outcome of a complaint within 21 days of receipt of the complaint.

 Individuals wishing to access their own personal information or seek further information about CAA's privacy practices can contact: